Peter Bucknell: Film

-Known best for his underwater films, Bucknell is a commercial and documentary film maker.
-In 2014 he wrote The Underwater GoPro Book: an instructional book on the use of the GoPro.
-He is an underwater cameraman known for his work on New York's shipwrecks and in Mexico's caves.
+Peter Bucknell is a commercial and documentary filmmaker who has worked also as an underwater camera operator on projects including the short film *Gasp!* (2011) and the television series *Bizarre Foods with Andrew Zimmern* (2016, Season 8, "The Bronx").
+In 2014, he wrote *The Underwater GoPro Book*, a manual on the use of GoPro cameras for underwater filming.
+He also produced, filmed and edited the documentary *Mist of the Perfume River* (2019), which follows comedian Hung Le revisiting Vietnam for the tenth anniversary of his father’s death.
+Bucknell has filmed in locations such as New York's shipwrecks and Mexico's caves.

 Performing arts

 Author of Violin is Easy, a pedagogical book for teachers and students, Bucknell began in the performing arts as a classical musician.
 He performed the Australian premiere, broadcast live by the Australian Broadcasting Corporation, of Chaconne for Viola and Orchestra by Michael Colgrass.
 He performed and recorded as solo violist with Apollo's Fire, the Los Angeles Baroque Orchestra, Les Concerts du Monde, and Los Angeles Musica Viva.
+He was guest principal viola in the Barcelona Symphony Orchestra and National Orchestra of Catalonia.
 He was the principal violist with the Rebel Baroque Orchestra from 1998 - 2009.
 He appeared as a guest on Jim Henson's The Ghost of Faffner Hall as a member of the Como String Quartet in 1988.

 As a member of the Danel Quartet, specialising in the string quartets of Dmitri Shostakovich, Bucknell has appeared at Wigmore Hall and in many other European halls, and on Radio France.
 As a member of the Stradivari Sextet, Bucknell was loaned the "Mahler Stradivarius."

 He was a founding member of the Raw Fish Quartet performing at the George Crumb Festival in New York, concerts in Taiwan and La Jolla and at the Santa Fe Chamber Music Festival, playing George Crumb's Black Angels and Steve Reich's Different Trains.
 He was a member of the Munich Chamber Orchestra, he recorded with Concerto Köln, and performed with Musica Antiqua Köln.